cocowalla/serilog-sinks-file-header/README.md

 ```

 ### JSON appsettings.json configuration
 It's also possible to enable log file headers  when configuring Serilog from a configuration file using [Serilog.Settings.Configuration](https://github.com/serilog/serilog-settings-configuration/).
-To do this, you will first need to create a public static class that can provide the configuration system with a configured instance of `HeaderWriter`:
+To do this, you will first need to create a class with a public static member that can provide the configuration system with a configured instance of `HeaderWriter`:

 ```csharp
 using Serilog.Sinks.File.Header;